Arnav-chib/IACProj/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js v18 or later
-- npm or yarn
+- npm v9 or later
-- SQL Server
+- Remote SQL Server connection (configured in .env)
 - Docker and Docker Compose (optional)

 ### Development with Docker